Dragois1423/All-about-Me/README.md

 </blockquote>

 <pre style="font-family:sans-serif;">
 Welcome.
 I am Chris Wang and on this website, you will find my personal work-in-progress or completed projects!
+To whomever is reading, I hope you have a time here!
 </pre>
 <hr>